Tyrannosaurus in popular culture: Film appearances

+Television appearances

-Television appearancesTyrannosaurus has starred in several television series, including children's programs, both in those intended as fiction, and, more recently, documentaries.
+Tyrannosaurus has starred in several television and documentary series, including children's programs, both in those intended as fiction, and, more recently, documentaries.

-In the Mighty Morphin Power Rangers television series from 1993-1995, Jason who was the Red Ranger, powered the Tyrannosaurus Zord.
-His red Power Ranger outfit resembled that of a tyrannosaurus rex as well.
-He also yelled "Tyrannosaurus!" when he morphed which was fairly common throughout the television series.
-The Zord itself was depicted in the now-outdated reconstruction, with its tail dragging on the ground.
-This is due to the Zord being portrayed by a man in a suit.

-In the American children's children's show Barney & Friends, Barney is a stylized Tyrannosaurus rex.
+In the American children's show Barney & Friends, Barney is a stylized Tyrannosaurus rex.
 In the Australian children's show The Wiggles, the character "Dorothy the Dinosaur" is a stylized adaptation of a Tyrannosaurus.
-Some Tyrannosaurus characters appear in Dinosaur Train, most prominently Buddy.Tyrannosaurus was one of several dinosaurs featured in the 1974 Doctor Who adventure Invasion of the Dinosaurs, starring Jon Pertwee.
+Some Tyrannosaurus characters appear in Dinosaur Train, most prominently Buddy.

+Tyrannosaurus was one of several dinosaurs featured in the 1974 Doctor Who adventure Invasion of the Dinosaurs, starring Jon Pertwee.
 A sleeping juvenile is also seen on the Silurian ark in "Dinosaurs on a Spaceship".
 A time-travelled Tyrannosaurus is seen in London in "Deep Breath".

-In 1985 the 1984 Prehistoric Beast short was served to Robert Guenette to direct a full length TV documentary titled Dinosaur!, for which Phil Tippett made new Tyrannosaurus go motion sequences (chasing Hadrosaurus) in addition to those he made for Prehistoric Beast (where Tyrannosaurus was chasing Monoclonius).

-In the 1985 anime Transformers the popular Autobot, Grimlock, transformed into a mechanical Tyrannosaurus and in later incarnations a "Megaraptor".
-In the sequel series, Beast Wars, Megatron, the leader of the Predacons, turned into a techno-organic Tyrannosaurus.
+In the 1985 animated series The Transformers, the character Grimlock transformed into a mechanical Tyrannosaurus.
+In the sequel series Beast Wars, the antagonist Megatron turned into a purple techno-organic Tyrannosaurus.

 In the cartoon The Terrible Thunderlizards, 'Mr. T' plays a Tyrannosaurus rex called Mr. T-rex.
 General Galapagos, the boss of the Thunderlizards, is also a Tyrannosaurus.